pocomane/little_unix_for_windows/Readme.md

 Preparation
 -----------

-Make a folder, give it the name little_unix_for windows (or anything else you like).
-If you have a MSYS2 installation somewhere, you just need to copy the following file in the followinf subfolder.
-Otherwise you need to find them separately on the web.
+You have to copy some executable file in the usr/bin subfolder.
+If you have a MSYS2 installation somewhere, you can find the files in the following MSYS2 subfolder, otherwise you have to find them on the web.
+The only one that could miss in a MSYS2 distribution is busybox that is not installed by default.
+You can download and install it with `pacman -Su busybox`.
+The full MSYS2 file list is:

 - usr/bin/mkpasswd.exe
 - usr/bin/cygwin-console-helper.exe